danielbarati/sec/README.md

 ## SEC Smart Contract
-The SEC smart contract can be deployed using:
+The SEC smart contract is found in ```/Sec/contracts/SecContract.sol```.
+It can be deployed using on the alternatives in this list:
 - [Truffle](https://www.trufflesuite.com/truffle) and [Ganache](https://www.trufflesuite.com/ganache) - needs installation.
 Use their respective documentation.
 - [Remix](https://remix.ethereum.org/) - needs no installation.
 Deploy directly in the web IDE.
 Interaction with the smart contract can be made through the UI.
 - the deployment code in ```/client/deployer/deployer.go```.
 To use this, change the IP constant in ```/client/utils/constants.go``` to the IP of a node that is connected to an Ethereum network.
 This option is intended to be used with a local, private Ethereum network.
 Interactions with the smart contract can be done using RPC calling (see ```/client/curl.txt```).